moxin-org/MAE---Moxin-App-Engine/python/examples/agent_fight/README.md

 # Agent Fight

 ## 1. Overview
 This tool is designed to compare and evaluate the results of two agents and/or LLMs.
-It provides scoring and assessment across various dimensions for each agent's results.
+AgentFight is powered by LLM itself, to score both agent/llm's results, across various dimensions.

 ## 2. Use Cases
-Evaluate the performance of different agents in competitions by assessing their results.
+Evaluate and compare the performance of two different agent/llms, in terms of the quality of their results.

 ## 3. Configuration
+AgentFight utilize llm to be the judge.
+The judge rules are written with prompt.

-To modify the `Prompt` and other settings, update the `content_evaluation_agent.yml` file, located in the `content-evaluation` directory under `agent-hub`.
+To modify the `Prompt`, i.e. the judge rules, and other settings, please update the `content_evaluation_agent.yml` file, located in the `content-evaluation` directory under `agent-hub`.

-## 4. Running AgnetFight
+## 4. Running AgentFight

 ### Method 1: Using Dora-rs Commands